 What is a FISAScore?
 It’s an objective industry assessment and measurement tool to identify and quantify security risk.
 The certification includes requirements from the ISO, IEC, COBIT5, CCS CSC, NERC and the NIST Cybersecurity Frameworks.
 When combined in the FISA assessment, they establish a standard for security best practices.

 Our comprehensive security assessment through FRSecure takes the place of the usual SOC report by including more stringent security parameters.
 A SOC 2 alone will NOT show compliance with all Federal & State Laws or ensure the protection of asset classes such as medical data or specific State laws like Nevada NRS 603a or Red Flags Rule.
 The FRSecure assessment includes the parameters of a SOC audit, but goes even further to ensure additional compliance.

-Our security auditing firm, FRSecure, set our FISAScore as “Good,” ranking IC System nearly 30% more secure than the average competitor in our industry.
+Our security auditing firm, FRSecure, set our FISAScore as “Excellent,” ranking IC System 27.3% more secure than the average competitor in our industry.

 PCI DSS 3.2 Annual Certification

 Many collection agencies conduct the Payment Card Industry (PCI) Data Security Standard (DSS) self-assessment, and just for the portion of their network processing credit cards (version 1).
 IC System completed the more stringent and externally audited, PCI DSS 3.2 Report on Compliance (RoC).
 This audit was performed not just on the portion of the network processing credit cards, but on our entire network.
 IC System is a Level 1 Service Provider, ensuring we process, store, and transmit ALL consumer data (not just payment info) securely.